Julia Smith Gibbons: Judicial service

-State court service
+State Court service

-In 1981, Governor Lamar Alexander appointed Gibbons to serve as a judge of the Tennessee Circuit Court for the Fifteenth Judicial Circuit, which has jurisdiction over Macon, Jackson, Smith, Trousdale, and Wilson Counties.
+In 1981, Governor Lamar Alexander appointed Gibbons to serve as a judge of the Tennessee Circuit Court for the Fifteenth Judicial Circuit, which at the time was Shelby County.
 She was elected to a full term in 1982.
-She is the first woman trial judge of a court of record in Tennessee.
+She is the first woman judge on a trial court in Tennessee.

-District court service
+District Court service

 Gibbons was nominated by President Ronald Reagan on April 12, 1983, to a seat on the United States District Court for the Western District of Tennessee vacated by Judge Harry W. Wellford.
 She was confirmed by the United States Senate on June 6, 1983, and received commission on June 7, 1983.
 She served as Chief Judge from 1994 to 2000.
 Her service terminated on August 2, 2002, due to elevation to the court of appeals.

-Court of appeals service
+Court of Appeals service

 Gibbons was nominated by President George W. Bush on October 9, 2001, to a seat on the United States Court of Appeals for the Sixth Circuit vacated by Judge Gilbert S. Merritt Jr. She was confirmed by the Senate on July 29, 2002, by a 95–0 vote.
 She received her commission on July 31, 2002.
 On August 18, 2023, she announced her intention to assume senior status upon confirmation of a successor.
 Gibbons assumed senior status on September 17, 2024.

 Honors and distinctions

-In 2021, Gibbons received the Devitt Award, the highest honor awarded to an Article III judge, for distinguished career and significant contributions to the administration of justice, the advancement of the rule of law, and the improvement of society as a whole.
+In 1985 and again in 2001, Gibbons was selected by Memphis attorneys to receive Outstanding Judge of the Year Award.

+In 1992, Gibbons was selected by the Association for Women Attorneys to receive the Marion Griffin-Frances Loring Award.
+The same year, she was selected by Girls, Inc. to receive the "She Knows Where She's Going" award.

+From 1994 to 1999, Gibbons was chair of the Judicial Resources Committee of the Judicial Conference.

+In 2000, Gibbons was selected by the Memphis Bar Association to receive the Heroine for Women in the Law Award.

+From 2000 to 2003, Gibbons was a member of the Judicial Panel on Multidistrict Litigation.

+In 2005, Gibbons was appointed by Chief Justice William H. Rehnquist to chair the Budget Committee of the Judicial Conference of the United States.
+She served in that position until January 2018 and testified before Congress on behalf of the judiciary 16 times.

 In 2017, she received the Pillars of Excellence Award from the University of Memphis Law Alumni Association.
 In 2015, she received the King's Award from Carnival Memphis.
-In 2000, she was selected by the Memphis Bar Association to receive the Heroine for Women in the Law Award.
-In 1992, she was selected by the Association for Women Attorneys to receive the Marion Griffin-Frances Loring Award.
-In 1992, she was selected by Girls, Inc. to receive the "She Knows Where She's Going" award.
-In 1985 and 2001, she was selected by Memphis attorneys to receive Outstanding Judge of the Year Award.

-Gibbons was appointed by Chief Justice William H. Rehnquist to chair the Budget Committee of the Judicial Conference of the United States in January 2005.
-She served in that position until January 2018 and testified before Congress on behalf of the judiciary 16 times.
-From 2000 to 2003, Gibbons was a member of the Judicial Panel on Multidistrict Litigation.
-From 1994 to 1999, Gibbons was chair of the Judicial Resources Committee of the Judicial Conference.
+In 2019, Gibbons was elected to the American Law Institute.

+In 2021, Gibbons received the Devitt Award, the highest honor awarded to an Article III judge, for distinguished career and significant contributions to the administration of justice, the advancement of the rule of law, and the improvement of society as a whole.

+In 2025, Gibbons was awarded the Lewis F. Powell Jr. Award for exemplary service in the areas of professionalism, ethics, civility, and excellence by the American Inns of Court.

+Also in 2025, Gibbons was awarded the Women of Achievement Steadfastness award for a lifetime of service.